-This week I attended the Democracy Done Better lecture with Iain Maxwell from Australian-based newDemocracy, who are keen proponents for deliberative democracy: citizens' assemblies and participatory budgeting.
+This week I attended a Democracy Done Better lecture with Iain Walker from Australian-based newDemocracy.
+They're keen proponents for deliberative democracy: citizens' assemblies and participatory budgeting.

-newDemocracy's solution is a move from political decisions based on “public opinion” - loud, emotional - to those based on “public judgement” - more informed and deliberative.
+newDemocracy's propose a move from political decisions based on “public opinion” (loud, emotional) to “public judgement” (informed and deliberative.)
 Citizens’ assemblies, he argues, produce more nuance and legitimacy than politicians trapped by election cycles and media outrage.

-There’s merit in this argument, particularly for hot button issues.
-The Irish Citizens’ Assembly process on abortion reform, cited by Maxwell, is a headline example of deliberative democracy - though its role and representativeness is the subject of debate, and the ongoing legitimacy of assemblies in Ireland is uncertain.
+There’s merit to this, particularly for hot button issues.
+The Irish Citizens’ Assembly process on abortion reform, cited by Walker, is a headline example of deliberative democracy - though its role and effectiveness is still the subject of debate, and the ongoing legitimacy of assemblies in Ireland is uncertain.

 As I listened to the presentation, I kept having the same thought.
 We already have a structure for this: local government.